MI2CAST/causalBuilder/index.md

 layout: default
 ---

 Build causal statements by creating à-la-carte VSM causal templates.
-These templates are compatible with the causal checklist available in [github](https://github.com/vtoure/MICAST).
+These templates are compatible with the MI2CAST checklist available in [github](https://github.com/vtoure/MI2CAST).

 # Select the terms to add in the causal statement